 - I, MARK S. GORRICETA, of legal age, Filipino, and with office address at 15F Strata 2000, F. Ortigas Jr. Road, Ortigas Center, Pasig City, Philippines, after having been duly sworn to in accordance with law, hereby depose and say that: - 1.
-I am the Corporate Secretary of Xurpas Inc. (the "Corporation"), a corporation duly organized and existing under the laws of the Republic of the Philippines with office address at Unit 804 Antel 2000, Corporate Center, 121 Valero St., Salcedo Village, Makati City, 1227; - 2.
-In connection with the Annual Stockholders' Meeting of the Corporation scheduled on August 9, 2023, 9:00 a.m. via remote communication, I hereby certify that none of the Corporation's director or officers are connected with any government agencies or instrumentalities; and - 3.
+I am the Corporate Secretary of Xurpas Inc. (the "Corporation"), a corporation duly organized and existing under the laws of the Republic of the Philippines with office address at Unit 804 Antel 2000, Corporate Center, 121 Valero St., Salcedo Village, Makati City, 1227: - 2.
+In connection with the Annual Stockholders' Meeting of the Corporation scheduled on August 9, 2023, 9:00 a.m. via remote communication, I hereby certify that one of the nominees for Independent Director of the Corporation, Mr. Christopher P. Monterola, is currently connected as an Academician in the National Academy of Science and Technology (NAST) under the Department of Science and Technology (DOST). - 3.
+In compliance with the Securities Regulation Code, Mr. Monterola has requested a written consent or permission from the DOST-NAST.
+Mr. Monterola and the Corporation shall provide and attach this to the Definitive Information Statement once secured from the DOST-NAST. - 4.
 I am executing this Certification in compliance with the requirements of the Securities and Exchange Commission.